-The 2022 InterQual Level of Care Criteria is a commercially available criterion providing support for determining the medical appropriateness of hospital admission, continued stay and discharge.
+The 2023 InterQual Level of Care Criteria is a commercially available criterion providing support for determining the medical appropriateness of hospital admission, continued stay and discharge.
 When a patient is admitted for transplant related services, except for kidney transplants, National Transplant Service (NTS) transplant coordinators follow the patient using InterQual as the inpatient continued stay criteria set.
 The criteria set is updated annually by McKesson Health Solutions and the transplant coordinators are tested annually to establish inter rater reliability.

+1. InterQual Acute Adult Criteria - determines the appropriateness of admission, continued stay and discharge at acute care facilities for patients who are age 18 or older.
+InterQual Acute Adult Criteria are organized by primary condition in this new "condition specific" model and include relevant complications, comorbidities and guideline standard treatments, all in one view.
+Addressing the individual patient rather than the typical patient, the criteria facilitate moving patients through the care continuum, based on their response to treatment.
+This integrated approach to utilization and case management is a powerful aid to decreasing inappropriate admissions, avoidable days and readmissions.

 - 1. InterQual Acute Pediatric Criteria determines the appropriateness of admission, continued stay and discharge at acute care facilities for patients who are less than 18 years of age.
 InterQual Pediatric Criteria also are organized by primary condition in a 'condition specific' model and include relevant complications, comorbidities and guideline standard treatments, all in one view.
 Addressing the individual patient rather than the typical patient, the criteria facilitate moving patients through the care continuum, based on their response to treatment.
-This integrated approach to utilization and case management is a powerful aid to decreasing inappropriate admissions, avoidable days and readmissions. - 2.
-InterQual Acute Pediatric Criteria determines the appropriateness of admission, continued stay and discharge at acute care facilities for patients who are less than 18 years of age.
-InterQual Pediatric Criteria also are organized by primary condition in a 'condition specific' model and include relevant complications, comorbidities and guideline standard treatments, all in one view.
-Addressing the individual patient rather than the typical patient, the criteria facilitate moving patients through the care continuum, based on their response to treatment.
-This integrated approach to utilization and case management is a powerful aid to decreasing inappropriate admissions, avoidable days and readmissions. - 2022 InterQual Level of Care General Surgical, Acute Criteria Adult & Pediatrics - 2022 InterQual Level of Care General Medical, Acute Criteria Adult & Pediatrics - InterQual Level of Care Acute Criteria, Pediatric General Transplant Section (General, Bone Marrow and Stem Cell Transplantation) - 2022 InterQual Level of Care Bone Marrow Transplant/Stem Cell Transplant (BMT/SCT), Acute Criteria - Adult - 2022 InterQual Level of Care Bone Marrow Transplant/Stem Cell Transplant (BMT/SCT), Acute Criteria - Pediatrics
+This integrated approach to utilization and case management is a powerful aid to decreasing inappropriate admissions, avoidable days and readmissions. - 2023 InterQual Level of Care General Surgical, Acute Criteria Adult & Pediatrics - 2023 InterQual Level of Care General Medical, Acute Criteria Adult & Pediatrics - InterQual Level of Care Acute Criteria, Pediatric General Transplant Section (General, Bone Marrow and Stem Cell Transplantation) - 2023 InterQual Level of Care Bone Marrow Transplant/Stem Cell Transplant (BMT/SCT), Acute Criteria - Adult - 2023 InterQual Level of Care Bone Marrow Transplant/Stem Cell Transplant (BMT/SCT), Acute Criteria - Pediatrics